Triple Alliance (1717)

 The Triple Alliance was a defence pact signed on 4 January 1717 in The Hague between the Dutch Republic, France and Great Britain, against Bourbon Spain in an attempt to maintain the agreements of the 1713–15 Peace of Utrecht.

 The three states were concerned about Spain becoming a superpower in Europe.
 As a result, militarisation took place and caused great havoc to civilians.
 That enraged Spain and other states and led to brinkmanship.
 The alliance became the Quadruple Alliance the next year, after the accession of Holy Roman Emperor Charles VI.

 Background

 The War of the Spanish Succession had ended with a compromise: Philip V of Bourbon was recognised as king of Spain, but he and his descendants had to renounce all claims to the French throne, while the French king Louis XIV and his descendants had to renounce all claims to the Spanish throne.
 Philip V also had to cede Sicily to Savoy, and the Spanish Netherlands, Milan, Sardinia and Naples to Austria.

 Philip resented these conditions, and sought to recapture the lost territories to strengthen Spain in the post-war period without starting a new great war.
 Meanwhile, he supported the Cellamare conspiracy to seize the French regency (exerted by Philippe II, Duke of Orléans over infant king Louis XV) for himself.

-After the deaths of Louis XIV and Queen Anne, relations between France and Great Britain improved.
-The new British king George I and the new French regent Philippe of Orléans were cousins, and both regimes faced threats.
-Orléans was concerned that his domestic enemies, particularly Louis Auguste de Bourbon, Duc de Maine, would combine with Spain to overthrow him, and George I wished to persuade the French to withhold support for any further Jacobite risings.
+After the deaths of Queen Anne in 1714 and Louis XIV in 1715, relations between France and Great Britain improved.
+The new British king, George I, and the new French regent, Philippe of Orléans, were cousins.

+Both regimes also faced threats.
+Orléans was concerned that his domestic enemies, particularly Louis Auguste de Bourbon, Duc de Maine, would combine with Spain to overthrow him.
+Meanwhile, George I wished to persuade the French to withhold support for any further Jacobite risings.